A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: Introduction

-In this paper, we argue that, beyond the biomarkers used by RITA or \cite{Sheng2023}, the information in people's self-report testing history should not be overlooked.
+In this paper, we proposed a likelihood-based inference to estimate the probability of recent HIV infections, by utilizing self-reported HIV test history.
+We argue that self-report data provide important information beyond the biomarkers used by RITA or \cite{Sheng2023}, which should not be overlooked.
 Specifically, a self-reported positive HIV test over one year ago would indicate a long-term infection; a self-reported negative HIV test within one year would translate to a recent infection; HIV recency status of other self-reporting patterns can not be inferred directly.
-Hence, there are labeled and unlabeled data for HIV recency status, with observed labels deriving from certain combinations of whether tested for HIV within one year and the test result (positive v.s. negative).
-We propose a likelihood-based probabilistic model that integrates the mechanism of how the result of the last HIV testing depends on the testing time and HIV recency status and the mechanism of how HIV recency status depends on biomarkers.
-We assume a set of logistic regression models for the former mechanism, based on the fact that a person with HIV is more likely to have received positive test results if the test took place later in time.
-For the latter mechanism, we specify the conditional distribution of recency status given biomarkers.
+Hence, HIV recency status can be inferred only for those with certain combinations of whether tested for HIV within one year and the test result (positive v.s. negative).
+A likelihood-based probabilistic model is then used to integrate the mechanism of how the result of the last HIV test depends on the testing time and HIV recency status and the mechanism of how HIV recency status depends on biomarkers.
+For the former mechanism, we specify the conditional distribution of the test result based on the fact that a person with HIV is more likely to have received positive test results if the test took place later in time.
+For the latter mechanism, we assume a logistic regression model of recency status given biomarkers.
 An important advantage of our proposed method is that it does not require the use of external data sets or the specification of global parameters of MDRI and FRR.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:Data}, we look into PHIA datasets and conduct data preprocessing.
-Section~\ref{sec:Method} explains the likelihood construction and validates the underlying key model assumptions.
-Then in Section~\ref{sec:realdata}, we present the results from both our model and current practice on Malawi, Zimbabwe, and Zambia PHIA data.
-In Section~\ref{sec:sim}, we compare our model to two competing statistical models using a series of simulation studies, and test our model performance at the presence of reporting error and model misspecification.
-Finally, we conclude with a discussion in Section~\ref{sec:discuss}.
+In Section~\ref{sec:Data}, we briefly introduce the PHIA study design and the analytic dataset.
+Section~\ref{sec:Method} proposes the likelihood inference and examines the underlying key model assumptions.
+Then in Section~\ref{sec:realdata}, we present the results from both our model and current practice on Malawi PHIA data.
+In Section~\ref{sec:sim}, we compare our model to two competing statistical models using a series of simulation studies, and examine our model performance at the presence of reporting error and model misspecification.
+Finally, we make concluding remarks in Section~\ref{sec:discuss}.